-During the unprecedented pandemic, we fared better than most.
+During the unprecedented pandemic, we have fared better than most.
 We design private homes in the city and the country for clients who have come to realize that ‘home’ is now more important than ever.
 We are nimble and small, and looking forward.
 Even so, our personal and professional lives have been affected in many ways, and probably permanently.
-Our office was dark from March through September, with our team collaborating with clients, contractors, and consultants over FaceTime and Zoom.
+Our office was dark from March through September, 2020, with our team collaborating with clients, contractors, and consultants over FaceTime and Zoom.
 As we re-opened the office during the fall, any day would find a population of two, three, or four of us in residence, re-engaging, but lacking the energy we’ve always enjoyed.
-When it was once again prudent and safe for us to come back together as a full group, we’ve made a few changes.
-We are embracing schedule flexibility, including the adoption of Remote Fridays, perhaps the most popular decision of the firm’s history.
+Once it was prudent and safe for us to come back together as a full group, we made a few changes.
+We have embraced schedule flexibility, including the adoption of Remote Fridays, perhaps the most popular decision of the firm’s history.

 Next, we move to the art hanging throughout the office.
 Almost every piece has been created by a friend, many for whom we’ve hung shows and celebrated at our annual holiday parties.
 Each work has a story, and each is irreplaceable, no less to us than if they had been painted by the modern masters.
-One of last year’s great disappointments is that we have had to cancel our holiday party, and that we won’t be hanging a planned show for a dear friend and artist from Puerto Rico whose work we favor.
-One more reason to look forward to 2021.
+One of 2020’s great disappointments is that we had to cancel our holiday party, and that we could not hang a planned show for a dear friend and artist from Puerto Rico whose work we favor.
+One more reason to look forward.

 Not counting all the study and detail models, we have on display in the office a dozen individual models of our ground-up homes.
 The houses have been built in Michigan, Virginia, New Hampshire, New York, Vermont, and Connecticut, and while the location, program, style and scale are all unique, the one element that has been consistent has been the butter-board.
 All things being equal, our clients get the satisfaction and profound enjoyment of living in their dream homes, and we get to keep the models.
 And, in that “Mad Men” office of our dreams, I picture a spot-lit gallery with nothing but stark white pedestals and lucite-boxed butter-board models.